 - It’s best to avoid snow-white matting, which tends to be dazzling and, thus,distracting.

 - If you want to introduce color, consider doublematting.
-The colored mat should be placed beneath the neutral mat, and the windows of the two mats should be cut so only about ¼ inch of color is revealed (image E, right).
+The colored mat should be placed beneath the neutral mat, and the windows of the two mats should be cut so only about ¼ inch of color is revealed (image E, below).

 - A delicate wood fillet is an attractive alternative to a double mat.
 The fillet, which fits inside the opening of the mat board, between the board and the artwork, can match or complement the color of the frame (image F, below).